zhs007/RNG/README.md

 In order to ensure the consistent output of sha1sum, we provide a dockerfile.
 In the case that all dependencies are consistent, we can get the same hash.

-If you use windows, you need to switch docker to the linux container.
+If you use windows, you must use docker and need to switch docker to the linux container.

 ### How to use